ActiveInferenceInstitute/ActiveInferenceJournal/Courses/PhysicsAsInformationProcessing_ChrisFields/Lecture_2/Transcripts/Prose/cFPIP-02L_Physics as Information Processing  ~ Chris Fields ~ Lecture 2.m4a.sentences.csv_transcript.md

 28:10 [[start:1690020][end:1693360]] So H|q> equals E|q>.
 [[start:1694200][end:1696180]] That's the Schrodinger equation.
 [[start:1696520][end:1700016]] So that's one of the central equations of Quantum Theory.
-STOPPED HERE

 28:20 [[start:1700208][end:1707450]] What it says is that this operator, H, is the total energy operator on a system.
 [[start:1707980][end:1712344]] Its eigenvalues are the total energies of the system.

-28:32 [[start:1712542][end:1723576]] And we can now see where that energy is coming from in this very, very simple, stripped down kind of representation of an action.
+28:32 [[start:1712542][end:1723576]] And, we can now see where that energy is coming from in this very, very simple, stripped-down kind of representation of an action.
-[[start:1723768][end:1732930]] The energy is the thermodynamic energy that has to be spent to determine one binary outcome up or down.
+[[start:1723768][end:1732930]] The energy is the thermodynamic energy that has to be spent to determine one binary outcome (up or down).
 [[start:1734900][end:1746500]] Now, if you're familiar with quantum mechanics, you will have seen exponentiated operators like the next line here of algebra.
-[[start:1748120][end:1762420]] This operator P, which is time dependent and which is the exponential of H multiplied by it over H bar, is called the propagator.
+[[start:1748120][end:1762420]] This operator P, which is time-dependent and which is the exponential of H multiplied by it over H bar, is called the propagator.

-29:22 [[start:1762500][end:1770190]] It's the unitary operator in quantum theory, the operator that conserves probability or conserves information.
+29:22 [[start:1762500][end:1770190]] It's the unitary operator in Quantum Theory, the operator that conserves probability or conserves information.

 29:32 [[start:1772080][end:1785730]] And so, using the representation of H as beta KT, we can see that this operator P is just E to the minus beta M.
-[[start:1787460][end:1803540]] If we recall the WIC rotation from the first session, this strange equivalence of it over H bar with one over KT that wasn't discovered until 50 years after the invention of quantum theory.
+[[start:1787460][end:1803540]] If we recall the Wick rotation from the first session, this strange equivalence of it over H bar with one over KT (that) wasn't discovered until 50 years after the invention of Quantum Theory.
 [[start:1805000][end:1809960]] And it's still a very debated thing.
 [[start:1810030][end:1813850]] I mean, people worry about what this equation really means.
-[[start:1814540][end:1836690]] But one thing that it means in this setting where H has this particularly simple form is that the propagator is now just the exponential of a number multiplied by this very simple strip down operator that encodes a bit or decodes a bit.
+[[start:1814540][end:1836690]] But one thing that it means in this setting where H has this particularly simple form is that the propagator is now just the exponential of a number multiplied by this very simple strip-down operator that encodes a bit or decodes a bit.

 30:38 [[start:1838020][end:1842480]] But we know something about the exponential propagator just by looking at its form.
 [[start:1842630][end:1848740]] If you're again familiar with these sorts of exponential operators, you know that they're wave equations.
 [[start:1849720][end:1854608]] And we can make sense of that using the diagram up above.
 [[start:1854784][end:1859160]] What M is doing is just performing a cycle.
-[[start:1860220][end:1867850]] It's just mapping one and Q back to itself, or minus one and Q back to itself.
+[[start:1860220][end:1867850]] It's just mapping 1 and |q> back to itself, or -1 and |q> back to itself.

 31:08 [[start:1868620][end:1884290]] So we can think of M as just taking this object and flipping it back around until it gets itself again.
-[[start:1885860][end:1894608]] And that kind of cycle can always be turned into a wave equation and e to the I over H bar times.
+[[start:1885860][end:1894608]] And that kind of cycle can always be turned into a wave equation and e to the i over h bar times
-[[start:1894694][end:1903524]] HT is a canonical form of a wave equation, where the horizontal axis here on the wave is time.
+[[start:1894694][end:1903524]] Ht is a canonical form of a wave equation, where the horizontal axis here on the wave is time.

 31:43 [[start:1903722][end:1917370]] Or if you look at the little cycle that I've drawn as a circle with an arrow, it's the time of the thing spinning around like this, which is exactly the same thing as a wave traveling through time.
-[[start:1918540][end:1921070]] So that tells us something very important.
+[[start:1918540][end:1921070]] So, that tells us something very important.

 32:02 [[start:1922240][end:1929340]] It tells us that this equivalent expression, e to the minus beta M, is also a wave equation.
 [[start:1929920][end:1937170]] So it tells us that this operator M has built into it some sense of time.

 32:19 [[start:1939540][end:1943760]] It's the sense of time of this prepare measure cycle.
-[[start:1944820][end:1948112]] And that's implicit in m right.
+[[start:1944820][end:1948112]] And that's implicit in M, right?
-[[start:1948166][end:1958170]] We've used the WIC rotation to get rid of what I'll end up calling the external time t, the objective time T.
+[[start:1948166][end:1958170]] We've used the Wick rotation to get rid of what I'll end up calling the external time T, the objective time T.
-[[start:1959340][end:1971420]] And we'll see in July where this internal time comes from in terms of the WIC rotation.
+[[start:1959340][end:1971420]] And we'll see in July where this internal time comes from, in terms of the Wick rotation.

-32:52 [[start:1972160][end:1977948]] But we can say now that it's an agent specific time.
+32:52 [[start:1972160][end:1977948]] But we can say now that it's an agent-specific time.

-32:58 [[start:1978114][end:1992770]] It's an internal time reference frame that's built into our idea of this system, Alice, that can act on the world, and it represents the time that's required to ask this question.
+32:58 [[start:1978114][end:1992770]] It's an internal time reference frame that's built into our idea of this system, Alice, that can act on the world.
+And it represents the time that's required to ask this question.
+Ok.

 33:14 _Ander:_
-[[start:1994280][end:1997716]] Okay, can I ask a question at this point?
+[[start:1994280][end:1997716]] Can I ask a question at this point?

 33:17 _Chris:_
 [[start:1997898][end:1998630]] Yes.

 33:19 _Ander:_
-[[start:1999240][end:2004260]] So on this slide with the operator M, I'm curious.
+[[start:1999240][end:2004260]] So, on this slide with the operator M, I'm curious.
 [[start:2004600][end:2011240]] How can the agent deploy in the operator M tell the difference or break the symmetry between preparation and measurement?

 33:32 [[start:2012060][end:2015000]] Or are they just completely dual pictures?